Planck constant

 - h is the Planck constant, in kg m2 s−1.

-The relation between the Planck constant and mass forms the basis for the definition of the kilogram.
+The relation between the Planck constant and the elementary charge forms the basis for the definition of the unit of electrical resistance, the ohm:

 The Planck constant and spin angular momentum of light